Shop Drawings Generation with Corresponding Views and Dimensions

 - Hosted Rebar.

-- Floor Slab Edges are included into the assembly.
+- Floor Slab Edges are included in the assembly.

 - Defines the Views that have to be created for the assembly, the same as: